★ Investing Strategy Research & Guides ★

 Buffett bases his value investing on Graham’s philosophy but employs different tactics and criteria.
 Unlike Graham, Buffett is willing to pay higher prices for companies he considers good.

 Buffett will buy more expensive stocks that meet his criteria.
-At various times, his portfolio has contained expensive stocks, including Apple (NASDAQ: AAPL).
+His portfolio has often contained expensive stocks, including Apple (NASDAQ: AAPL).

 Another difference between Warren and Graham is that Buffett will buy large amounts of what he considers good stocks.
 Buffett’s strategy is to concentrate his investment on moneymaking equities.

-When he analyzes a stock, Buffett pays the most attention to its cash flow and assets.
+When Buffett analyzes a stock, he pays the most attention to its cash flow and assets.
 Buffett’s core belief is that good companies always have lots of cash.

 One difference between Buffett’s approach and Graham’s is the Oracle of Omaha’s focus on growth.
-Buffett will pay extra for companies like Apple with a healthy growth rate.
+Buffett will pay extra for companies like Apple that have healthy growth rates.

-Berkshire Hathaway will sell companies with a slow rate of growth.
-Buffett sold much of his stake in Walmart (NYSE: WMT) in recent years because of that company’s low growth rate.
+Berkshire Hathaway will sell companies with a slow growth rate.
+In recent years, Buffett sold much of his stake in Walmart (NYSE: WMT) because of that company’s low growth rate.

 Another Buffett belief is that investors must keep large amounts of cash.
 Berkshire Hathaway made headlines for accumulating $122.38 billion in cash and short-term investments in summer 2019.